neosiae/react-aria-offcanvas/README.md

-# react-sliding-menu
+# react-off-canvas

-Sliding menu component for React
+An Off-Canvas component for React.js